There isn’t any evidence that smoking marijuana while you have a cough, cold, or the flu is inherently unsafe. But does it make sense?

 Smoking involves burning the marijuana plant and inhaling the smoke.
 Vaping involves heating the marijuana plant and inhaling the vapor.

 Smoking and vaping affect the lungs differently.
-Unlike smoking, vaping isn’t associated with side effects such as a chronic cough.
-However, a 2015 review suggests that the advantages of vaping marijuana instead of smoking it are modest.
+Unlike smoking, vaping isn’t associated with side effects such as a chronic cough, according to a 2015 review.
+However, the same review suggests that the advantages of vaping marijuana instead of smoking it are modest.

 Other ways to consume cannabis include: